EmekaMomodu/metrics-dashboard/README.md

 ## Describe SLO/SLI
 *DONE:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

-SLIs are indicators that let us keep track of our SLOs, whether they are being met or not.

-For an SLO of  *monthly uptime*, more particular the SLO would be;  "monthly uptime of 99.999%.".
+For an SLO of  *monthly uptime*, more particularly the SLO would be;  "monthly uptime of 99.999%".
 This implies that our service should be up and running 99.999% of time in a month.
-The SLI would be to evaluate the time for which the service is in a healthy state, i.e evaluate the error rates in order to know if the uptime in the last month was the expected.
-This value is the SLI.
+The SLI would be the result from evaluating the time for which the service is in a healthy state, i.e. evaluate the error rates.
+This value gotten from the error rate is the SLI.

-For an SLO of *request response time*,  more particular the SLO would be;  "request response time of 1000ms".
+For an SLO of *request response time*, more particularly the SLO would be;  "request response time of less than 1000ms".
-It means we expect each request response (in average) must be 1000ms.
-The SlI for this would be measure latency.
+It means we expect each request response must be 1000ms or less.
+The SlI for this would be the measure of latency of the request response time, whose value should be 1000ms or less.

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+*DONE:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+1. For Latency SLO; The metric to measure the SLI will be the time a request takes to complete, which could be done by tracing the time each request takes to complete and computing the average.

+2. For uptime SLO; The metric to measure the SLI will be the number of error messages we are seeing in the period of time i.e. the error rate, this value indicates if we reached the SLO.

+3. For saturation SLO; The metric to measure the SLI will be the amount of memory consumed by the service, or the amount of cpu utilisation of the service.

+4. For Network Capacity SLO; The metric to measure the SLI will be the average bandwidth of the service network.

+5. For traffic SLO; The metric to measure the SLI will be the number of requests processed successfully in a specific period of time.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.